OHS Amendment Bill 2020 and the Duties of Employees at Work

 - Carry out a lawful order that is given to them and obey the health and safety rules as well as procedures which are laid down by his or her employer, or anyone authorised thereto by his or her employer, in the interest of health as well as safety.

-- Where he or she is involved in an incident which may affect his or her health, or which has caused an injury to him- or herself, report the incident to his or her employer, or anyone authorised by the employer, or to his or her health and safety representative, as soon as reasonably practicable, but no later than the end of the shift during which the incident occurred.
+- Where he or she is involved in an incident which may affect his or her health, or which has caused an injury to him- or herself, report the incident to his or her employer, or anyone authorised by the employer, or to his or her OHS representative, as soon as reasonably practicable, but no later than the end of the shift during which the incident occurred.
 This is unless the circumstances are of such a nature that the incident reporting is not possible.
 In such cases, he or she must report the incident as soon as it is reasonably practicable thereafter.

 How SafetyWallet can help employers